 Whether we like it or not, there is a competitive spirit between the groups.
-I don't think that anybody really wants it that way; but it just tends to be that way.
+I do not think that anybody really wants it that way; but it just tends to be that way.
 (It must be an Israelite trait.)
 We see differences in attitudes, approaches, and focus.
 Because God has scattered us, we associate with the groups that we feel comfortable with.
 But in whatever group we belong to, we have to ask the question: What is God's criterion for us to be saved?
 I realize that we are saved by grace, but we also have the option (or, the choice) to fail as well.
 What criterion is used to determine our reward—how many cities we will rule, or what positions we might hold?
 What criterion is established for God to take one to a place of safety—if He so chooses (because He has the option not to).
 Is it the organization we belong to, or is the criterion what we read of in Revelation 2 and 3?
-"To him that overcomes, I will give..."
-It's obviously overcoming and preparing one's heart for the service of God.
-That's exactly what the calling is all about.
+"To him that overcomes, I will give. . ."
+It is obviously overcoming and preparing one's heart for the service of God.
+That is exactly what the calling is all about.

-God is after bigger things than just "things".
-He's after conversion.
+God is after bigger things than just "things."
+He is after conversion.

-Now, when the Church of the Great God was formed, John Ritenbaugh told us that we would be self-governed.
+When the Church of the Great God was formed, John Ritenbaugh told us that we would be self-governed.
 And people immediately had a ball with that.
 They missed the whole point!
 They were going to rearrange the hall.
 The minister would no longer stand up "over" the people.
 We were all going to sit at round tables.
 And I said, "You just missed the point!
 We aren't talking about organization of church services."
 We were being told that the ministry would teach the truth to the best of their ability and that we were to govern ourselves, based on that truth, to the best of our ability.
 And we would govern ourselves in this fashion.
 We were to govern ourselves to what intent?
-To prepare our hearts (or our minds, or our very being) to serve God.
+To prepare our hearts, or our minds, or our very being to serve God.
 This is what the calling is all about.
-If we don't do this, we fail with the calling that we've been given.
-Turn over to 2nd chronicles 12, please.
+If we do not do this, we fail with the calling that we have been given.

-II Chronicles 12:13-14 So king Rehoboam strengthened himself in Jerusalem, and reigned: for Rehoboam was one and forty years old when he began to reign, and he reigned seventeen years in Jerusalem, the city which the LORD had chosen out of all the tribes of Israel, to put his name there.
-And his mother's name was Naamah an Ammonitess.
-And he did evil [Why?], because he prepared not his heart to seek the LORD.
+II Chronicles 12:13-14 Thus King Rehoboam strengthened himself in Jerusalem and reigned.
+Now Rehoboam was forty-one years old when he became king, and he reigned seventeen years in Jerusalem, the city which the LORD had chosen out of all the tribes of Israel, to put His name there.
+His mother's name was Naamah, an Ammonitess.
+And he did evil [Why?], because he did not prepare his heart to seek the LORD.

 It was not his basic purpose for living.
 And it is our basic purpose for living!
 It was not his reason for being alive.
-He had bigger fish to fry, than to obey God.
+He had bigger fish to fry than to obey God.
 He had a way of life that he wanted to pursue; and he did it.
-And he really didn't care two hoots what God thought.
+And he really did not care two hoots what God thought.

-Another warning is given in 1st chronicles 28, and verse 9.
-David is talking to Solomon; and he's charging him:
+Another warning is given in I Chronicles 28.
+David is talking to Solomon; and he is charging him:

-I Chronicles 28:9 And you, Solomon, my son, know you the God of your father, and serve him with a perfect heart and with a willing mind: for the LORD searches all hearts. . .
+I Chronicles 28:9 "As for you, my son Solomon, know the God of your father, and serve Him with a loyal heart and with a willing mind; for the LORD searches all hearts. . ."

-You see, brethren, that's probably why God called you in the first place.
+You see, brethren, that is probably why God called you in the first place.
 He saw something in your heart that He wanted.
 He searched your heart.
-He doesn't call everyone.
+He does not call everyone.

-I Chronicles 28:9 . . .
-And [He] understands all the imaginations of the thoughts: if you seek him, he will be found of you; but if you forsake him, he will cast you off forever.
+I Chronicles 28:9 ". . . and [He] understands all the intents of the thoughts.
+If you seek Him, he will be found by you; but if you forsake Him, he will cast you off forever."

 Brethren, God loves us.
 He knows that we make mistakes.
-But, when our heart is right before Him, He's on our side completely; and He forgives.
-Be turning over to 2nd chronicles 19.
+But, when our heart is right before Him, He is on our side completely; and He forgives.
+Be turning over to II Chronicles 19.
 King Jehoshaphat went in league with Ahab to go to war against Syria.
-It was sort of interesting that he didn't see what Ahab was doing; but Ahab said, "You wear your royal robes and I'll go in just a plain old soldier's outfit."
+It was sort of interesting that he did not see what Ahab was doing; but Ahab said, "You wear your royal robes and I'll go in just a plain old soldier's outfit."
 And so when the battle was joined, the Syrians had the command to attack and to get the leader—forget the soldiers and the officers.
 Get the leader!
 And they saw Jehoshaphat in his robes.
 (Of course, Ahab was not a lover of God.)
 So, they came toward him; and, at the last minute, Jehoshaphat said, "Help me!
 They are coming at me.
 They're going to kill me!"
 And God saved his life.

 The story picks up here, when Jehoshaphat returns to Judah.

-You see, God noticed that—even though he [Jehoshaphat] made a foolish mistake.
+You see, God noticed that—even though he made a foolish mistake.

-II Chronicles 30:15-20 Then they killed the passover on the fourteenth day of the second month: and the priests and the Levites were ashamed, and sanctified themselves, and brought in the burnt offerings into the house of the LORD.
-And they stood in their place after their manner, according to the law of Moses the man of God: the priests sprinkled the blood, which they received of the hand of the Levites.
-For there were many in the congregation that were not sanctified: therefore the Levites had the charge of the killing of the passovers for every one that was not clean, to sanctify them unto the LORD.
-For the multitude of the people, even many of Ephraim, and Manasseh, Issachar, and Zebulun, had not cleansed themselves, yet did they eat the passover otherwise than it was written.
+II Chronicles 30:15-20 Then they slaughtered the Passover lambs on the fourteenth day of the second month.
+The priests and the Levites were ashamed, and sanctified themselves, and brought the burnt offerings into the house of the LORD.
+They stood in their place according to their custom, according to the Law of Moses the man of God; the priests sprinkled the blood received from the hand of the Levites.
+For there were many in the assembly who had not sanctified themselves; therefore the Levites had the charge of the slaughter of the Passover lambs for everyone who was not clean, to sanctify them to the LORD.
+For a multitude of the people, many from Ephraim, Manasseh, Issachar, and Zebulun, had not cleansed themselves, yet they ate the Passover contrary to what was written.
 [In other words, they did it against what was correct.]
-But Hezekiah prayed for them, saying, The good LORD pardon every one that prepares his heart to seek God, the LORD God of his fathers, though he be not cleansed according to the purification of the sanctuary.
-And the LORD hearkened to Hezekiah, and healed the people.
+But Hezekiah prayed for them, saying, "May the good LORD provide atonement for everyone who prepares his heart to seek God, the LORD God of his fathers, though he is not cleansed according to the purification of the sanctuary."
+And the LORD listened to Hezekiah, and healed the people.

 Forgiveness was extended because they prepared their hearts to seek God.
 God shows great mercy to those whose heart is right before Him.

-Nehemiah 9:26-28 Nevertheless they [Israel] were disobedient, and rebelled against You, and cast Your law behind their backs, and slew Your prophets which testified against them to turn them to You, and they wrought great provocation.
+Nehemiah 9:26-28 Nevertheless they [Israel] were disobedient and rebelled against You, cast Your law behind their backs and killed Your prophets, who testified against them to turn them to Yourself; and they worked great provocations.
 [This was God's people, His nation.]
-Therefore You delivered them into the hand of their enemies, who vexed them: and in the time of their trouble, when they cried unto You, You heard them from heaven; and according to Your manifold mercies You gave them saviours, who saved them out of the hands of their enemies.
-But after they had rest [and prosperity], they did evil again before You: therefore You left them in the hand of their enemies, so that they had the dominion over them: yet when they returned, and cried unto You, You heard them from heaven; and many times did You deliver them according to Your mercies.
+Therefore You delivered them into the hand of their enemies, who oppressed them; and in the time of their trouble, when they cried to You, You heard them from heaven; and according to Your abundant mercies You gave them deliverers who saved them out of the hands of their enemies.
+But after they had rest [and prosperity], they again did evil before You.
+Therefore You left them in the hand of their enemies, so that they had the dominion over them; yet when they returned and cried out to You, You heard from heaven; and many times You delivered them according to Your mercies."

-And, of course, God will do the same for us IF we cry unto Him in repentance.
+And, of course, God will do the same for us if we cry to Him in repentance.

 Consider our condition, where we are, how we're lost and helpless—consider it before You.